Anne Diamond: Television

 During 2008, Diamond became involved in co-developing a jewellery range, which she marketed on shopping channel QVC under her own name brand.
-She joined ITV's lunchtime chat show Loose Women as a regular panelist on 14 October 2016 after impressing bosses when she previously appeared the week before as a guest.
+She joined ITV's lunchtime chat show Loose Women as a regular panellist on 14 October 2016 after impressing bosses when she previously appeared the week before as a guest.
 She departed the show in August 2018, in line with her new role as the sole stand-in presenter for Jeremy Vine.
 In 2018, she appeared in Channel 5's Costa Del Celebrity.

-Diamond is a regular reviewer of the newspapers for Sky News on Sunday mornings.
+Diamond was a regular reviewer of the newspapers for Sky News on Sunday mornings.

-In 2022, Diamond joined the GB News team to host the weekend breakfast show alongside Stephen Dixon.
+In 2022, Diamond joined GB News to host the weekend breakfast show with Stephen Dixon.

 Radio

 In the late 1990s, she presented the breakfast show on the London radio station LBC, variously with Nicholas Lloyd and Tommy Boyd.
 After a few months presenting her own lunchtime show in 1999, she left the station.

 In 2001, she spent a week on The Wright Stuff, and was welcomed back in 2003 after Celebrity Big Brother and has been there to the present day.
 In 2002, she also returned to television, appearing in Celebrity Big Brother.
 In October 2004, she joined BBC Radio Oxford, presenting the weekday breakfast programme.
 In 2006, she left BBC Radio Oxford, presenting her last breakfast programme on 17 March 2006, her replacement being Sybil Ruscoe.
 Much had been made on the breakfast programme of "Diamond's Dieting Buddies", a scheme whereby Diamond and listeners to the station in 2006 who wanted to lose weight would give one another moral support.

-Diamond used to present the mid-morning programme on BBC Radio Berkshire and kept a regular blog on the BBC website until 2015.
+Diamond presented the mid-morning programme on BBC Radio Berkshire and kept a regular blog on the BBC website until 2015.

 Pantomime

-Diamond has appeared in pantomimes such as Snow White playing the Wicked Queen at Stoke-on-Trent in 2005, alongside Ken Morley and Sooty, having said that she "thoroughly enjoyed the experience".
+Diamond has appeared in pantomimes including playing the Wicked Queen in Snow White at Stoke-on-Trent in 2005, alongside Ken Morley and Sooty.
+She said that she thoroughly enjoyed the experience.

 Campaigning

 Cot death

-Diamond became involved in raising awareness of Sudden Infant Death Syndrome (SIDS) – also known as "cot death" – after her son, Sebastian, died from the syndrome in 1991.
+Diamond became involved in raising awareness of Sudden Infant Death Syndrome (SIDS, also known as "cot death"), after her son Sebastian died from the syndrome in 1991.
 She fronted "Back to Sleep", a campaign telling parents to ensure that babies slept on their backs.
-Since then, there has been a significant fall in incidents of SIDS in the United Kingdom, from more than 2,000 per year to around 300, which has been attributed to the campaign.
-Diamond was awarded the Gold Medal of the Royal College of Paediatrics and Child Health, the only time it has ever been awarded to a non-medic.
+Since then incidents of SIDS in the United Kingdom fell from more than 2,000 per year to around 300, a drop which has been attributed to the campaign.
+Diamond was awarded the Gold Medal of the Royal College of Paediatrics and Child Health, the only time it had been awarded to a non-medic.

 Diamond spoke out over the cot death and baby-swap storyline in the BBC One soap opera EastEnders, featuring characters Kat Moon and Ronnie Branning.
-"I think it's crass what they've done," she told ITV's Daybreak breakfast programme, branding the plot "tacky sensationalism".
-The episode gathered numerous complaints following its New Year's Eve airing.
+"I think it's crass what they've done," she told ITV's Daybreak breakfast programme, calling the plot "tacky sensationalism".
+There were many complaints about the episode after it was broadcast on New Year's Eve.

 FSID named Diamond as their Anniversary Patron for their 40th anniversary in 2011.